 I hope to read We Have Always Lived in the Castle in the near future, but I also want to save it since there are limited works to read.

 Have you read any of Jackson’s stories or novels?

 Did you like or dislike her work?
 Why?

 Click the link to purchase a copy of The Lottery.
 That links to a paperback version.
 I read the hardcover version ISBN 0-8376-0455-9.

 Click the link to purchase a copy of The Haunting of Hill House.
 I highly recommend it.
-I still get the heebie jeebies when I read it and I’ve read it at least five times in the past five years.
+I still get the heebie jeebies when I read it.

 The Works of Shirley Jackson – Kristen Hubbard created a fantastic research site, which offers a biography, a thorough bibliography, and a list of online resources.

 Words On Us – In this essay, Deborah Markus addresses James Harris and his relevance to The Lottery‘s collection of stories.
 I rather enjoyed her examination of the “daemon lover” and her essay really gave me some perspective.

 The Tall Man in the Blue Suit – A thesis by Håvard Nørjordet, which examines the “Witchcraft, Folklore and Reality in Shirley Jackson’s The Lottery, or the Adventures of James Harris.”
 An interesting, albeit academic, examination of the book.